 - Used to be a creature of light, who, after having been deprived of birthright and banished from his home realm, the Realm behind the Light, became a demon later on.
 He has a somewhat humanoid body with two pairs of limbs, burned wings, horns and a fleshy tail.
 Has a skull for a head.

-- Lives in the Abysm, where no other soul has peeked.
+- Lives in the Abysm, the Stygian Pit where no other soul has peeked.
 That is, not counting those that are added into his ever-growing collection.
-Is an obscure creature that seems to float around, spots a canine-looking skull for a head.
+Is an obscure creature with massive bulk, looking like a greatly jagged suit of daemonic armor brought to life.

 - Tried to take over the physical plane once, only to have his scheme stopped by the Shadow Fiend and Doom.
 Currently has a physical humanoid body with bulging purple skin, splitting tail, and a skull for a head - though it hardly is what he used to look like, him having to pull himself back together from small pieces.